unicolas/unicolas.github.io/src/lib/posts/2023-10-13-oop-classes-as-data-constructors.md

 }
 ```

 We have a class hierarchy consisting of one abstract class (`Boolean`) and two concrete subclasses (`True` and `False`) each encoding the logical values.
-Observe that there's no construct in the language to declare a class as abstract, so that the class method `new` inherited from `Object` is just overriden to throw an error for this purpose, and that the sole instances of `True` and `False` are the pseudo-variables `true` and `false` respectively (i.e. they are singleton instances).
+Observe that there's no construct in the language to declare a class as abstract, so that the class method `new` inherited from `Object` is just overridden to throw an error for this purpose, and that the sole instances of `True` and `False` are the pseudo-variables `true` and `false` respectively (i.e. they are singleton instances).

 This use of classes to encode values is what let us decide in a similar fashion with the aid of dynamic dispatch, since there's one &#8220;constructor&#8221; class for each possible value, the object oriented implementation for `not` should be of no surprise: